ParaCoToUl/noarr-pipelines/docs/cuda-pipelines.md

 The registration adds memory allocatators and memory transferers for cuda devices into the *hardware manager*.
 The *hardware manager* is described in more detail in a following section.

-With the extension registered, you can now use `Device::DEVICE_INDEX` to represent your primary cuda capable device and also use the `CudaComputeNode`.
+With the extension registered, we can now use `Device::DEVICE_INDEX` to represent our primary cuda capable device and also use the `CudaComputeNode`.

 ## Cuda compute node